EWS Labs, Home Directory Disk Quota

 Checking your quota from Windows

 Your home directory will be mounted to the "U:" drive of any EWS Windows workstation.
-Simply browse to "Computer" on the right side of the start menu (or search the start menu for "This PC" on Windows 10) and look for the U: drive.
+Search for 'This PC' from the start menu (or press Windows + E) and look for the U: drive.
 Your available quota will be displayed below the utilization bar.

 Checking your quota from Linux